 Park Street Grill owners John and Nancy McDevitt opened up the space considerably and lightened it with neutral tones and natural materials.
 The result is an engaging bar area and stylish, comfortable dining room.

 New sidewalk seating adds a relaxing and dog-friendly spot in front of the restaurant, and the Central Coast Room behind the dining room can seat up to 35 people for private events.

-Plus, since the location has the luxury of having two separate kitchens, one can be entirely dedicated to serving those events and any off-site Farmstead Catering Co. work.
+Plus, since the location has the luxury of having two separate kitchens, one can be entirely dedicated to serving those events and any off-site Park Street Kitchen Catering work.
 The other kitchen is just for service to the main dining room.

 Keeping all those dishes spinning while operating Chariot Wine Tours in Paso Robles might seem a tall order, but the McDevitts are up to the task.